Gibberlings3/crossmodbg2-scaffold/README.md

 **NOTE**: These steps should be followed AFTER you've tested your code (you did test it, right?)

 This template will get you started.
 Download this repository and extract the zip somewhere.
 Take a look at the folders in here.
 You're going to be putting your crossmod content in there.
-When you're ready to submit, send it off to a Gibberlings 3 moderator or admin and we'll get it into the mod.
+When you're ready to submit, zip it up and send it off to a Gibberlings 3 moderator or admin and we'll get it into the mod.

 **NOTE**:
 - All dialogue must be tra-fied